sdht0/archlinux-helper-scripts/README.md

 Example usage:

 * `./custombuild.sh telepathy` : Builds using ccm after creating a new chroot
-* `./custombuild.sh kf5 "-sif --noconfirm" usemakepkg` : Builds using makepkg using given arguments
+* `./custombuild.sh kf5 usemakepkg "-sif --noconfirm"` : Builds using makepkg using given arguments
-* `./custombuild.sh telepathy "continue" useccm nonewchroot` : Builds using ccm without creating a new chroot first, and also retain previous chroot state for the first package
+* `./custombuild.sh telepathy useccm "continue" nonewchroot` : Builds using ccm without creating a new chroot first, and also retain previous chroot state for the first package

 Requirements
 ------------